-If we created a special schedule for Valentine’s day and associated it with a particular category, then than category would only appear in the menu on Valentine’s day.
-This happens automatically and your customers will not see items listed in the said category unless they are ordering the items on the said day, or they have set the order wish date to the 14th February.
-Notice that the items associated with a special date schedule can either be included or excluded in the menu.
+If we created a special schedule for Valentine’s Day and associated it with a particular category, then that category would only appear in the menu on Valentine’s Day.
+This happens automatically and your customers will not see items listed in the said category unless they are ordering the items on the said day, or they have set the order wish date to the 14th of February.
+Notice that the items associated with a special date schedule can either be included or excluded from the menu.

 For this example case, we have associated the Starters category with a Valentine’s Day schedule that is set to include associated products.

 Therefore, if we viewed the store on any other day without specifying an order wish date, the starters category will not appear in the menu.
 See the image below where the store has only two categories.

 However, if we choose the 14th of February to be the date of the order, then the store menu will include the starters category as shown in the next image.

 Message Displayed to Customers if an Item Is Not Available on a Selected Date/Time

 With GonnaOrder, you can configure categories and item availability based on schedules.
 That is to say that some products will only be available in your store during specified schedules.